-Whether they’re fielding calls, scheduling virtual meetings, helping remote employees understand new software, creating presentations, supporting office reopenings or monitoring the company's social media pages, a great administrative assistant helps your business run smoothly.
+Whether they’re fielding calls, scheduling virtual meetings, helping remote employees understand new software, creating presentations, supporting office reopenings, assisting with purchasing or monitoring the company's social media pages, a great administrative assistant can help your office run smoothly.
 When it comes to administrative assistant hiring, however, finding a job candidate with the right knowledge, skills and experience to perfectly suit your requirements can be a challenge.

 Start by creating a list of job duties you expect your new administrative assistant to carry out and the must-have skills and qualifications for success in the role.
-This exercise can also help you decide if one employee will be enough or if the workload requires multiple staff members — as well as whether you need to hire someone permanently or simply on a temporary basis to complete specific projects.
+This exercise can also help you decide if one employee will be enough or if the workload requires multiple team members — as well as whether you need permanent or contract talent to complete specific projects.

 Create a clear and compelling job posting

 Take the time to write the kind of recruitment ad that attracts great candidates.
 This primarily involves giving an accurate sense of the role and its responsibilities.
 A great job posting piques the interest of those who are truly qualified and discourages those who aren’t.
-A well-written job description also sets the stage for your new administrative assistant's success by giving them clear guidelines and a good understanding of the work environment and your expectations from Day One.
+A well-written administrative assistant job description also sets the stage for your new administrative assistant's success by giving them clear guidelines and a good understanding of the work environment and your expectations from Day One.

 Put the word out there

 While internet job boards and social media are popular recruitment tools, the web alone may not be enough to find the right administrative assistant to hire.
-Online recruiting is a supplement to —not a substitute for — your own personal network.
+Online recruiting is a supplement to — not a substitute for — your own personal network.
 Consider asking your professional contacts if they know anyone appropriate for the job.
 Also check with your existing employees for referrals.